mrcendre/motion/motion/README.md

 You can provide custom configurations for the glare, shadow and translation effects by passing `GlareConfiguration`, `ShadowConfiguration` and `TranslationConfiguration` to the `Motion` and `Motion.only` constructors.
 When omitted, the default values will be used, unless if you use the `Motion.only` constructor which only applies the tilt effect by default.

+## Damping

+By default, the widget will naturally rotate back to its original position if the phone stops rotating.
+This intends to improve the user experience by preserving the widget's legibility as much as possible.
+This property is only applied to gyroscope events and is ignored in pointer events.

+The `damping` property of your `MotionController` allows you to fine tune or disable this behavior.
+By providing a value between 0 and 1, you can change the speed at which the widget rotates back to its original position.
+Explicitly providing `null` disables this effect.

+The default value is `0.2`.

 ## Update interval

 By default, the sensor's update and pointer events intervals are set to **60 frames per second**.